Welcome to Facilitated Access to Scientific Training (FAST)

 The NSF offers this type of scholarship program because they want to help people to pursue careers in research (at the Bachelor's, Master's, or PhD level), or careers directly tied to scientific enterprise.
 NSF does not consider medicine, dentistry, or health-care related fields to be their target occupations, so unfortunately, neither can the UTSA FAST program.
 However, if you've always desired to discover the unknown, be a scientist, cure health problems through investigation rather than diagnoses, or similar, FAST may be the program for you.

-FAST Scholars will be recruited from participants in the San Antonio PRefreshman Engineering Program (SA PREP) and other students who are economically disadvantaged and are interested in pursuing a career in Biochemistry, Biology, Chemistry, Microbiology & Immunology, or Physics.
+FAST Scholars will be recruited from participants in the Prefreshman Engineering Program (PREP) and other students who are economically disadvantaged and are interested in pursuing a career in Biochemistry, Biology, Chemistry, Microbiology & Immunology, or Physics.
 At least six students will be selected each year from among the eligible applicants.

 The selected FAST Scholars will take part in activities designed to: